chrokh/toow-old/chapters/errors.md

 Prefer compile-time errors over run-time errors.
 ```

-I realize that we haven't talked about enough concepts for this argument to fully fly yet, so we'll return to it when discussing the design principle "types over tests" [{numref}`Chapter %s<types-over-tests>`].
+I realize that we haven't talked about enough concepts for this argument to fully fly yet, so we'll return to it when discussing the design principle "[types over tests](types-over-tests)" in a later chapter.
 The key point is simply that instead of designing programs that might crash at run-time, we should design programs that cannot even be compiled if they run the risk of crashing at run-time.

 Said differently, a program that contains potential run-time errors must be meticulously searched for all possible places in which it can crash so that a crash can be prevented and even then, there are no guarantees.